neilrathi/neilrathi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: नील राठी | Information-Theoretic Psycholinguist
+description: नील राठी | firstlast at gmail

 profile:
   align: right
   image:
-  address: firstlast \[at\] gmail
+  address:

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"